Your mind won’t stop.

 How do I stop my mind from racing at night?

-1. The Offload Prayer (5 min before bed): Write down every worry spinning in your mind—then symbolically hand the list to God: “Lord, these are all Yours for the night.
+- The Offload Prayer (5 min before bed): Write down every worry spinning in your mind.
+Then symbolically hand the list to God: “Lord, these are all Yours for the night.
 I’m handing them over.”

-2. Breath Prayer: Use the “Lord is my shepherd / I shall not want” breath prayer (from earlier in this article)—10 slow, deliberate cycles.
+- Breath Prayer: Use the “Lord is my shepherd / I shall not want” breath prayer—10 slow, deliberate cycles.

-4. Stop Trying to Force Your Mind to Stop: The white bear effect means fighting against your thoughts intensifies them.
-Instead, redirect—give your mind something true and beautiful to rest on, and let the worries pass through without grabbing them.
+- Stop trying to force your mind to stop: The white bear effect means fighting against your thoughts intensifies them.
+Instead, redirect—give your mind something true and beautiful to rest on.

 Your Next Steps: The 7-Day Challenge

-Day 4-5: Add the body scan with Scripture affirmations.
+Day 4–5: Add the body scan with Scripture affirmations before bed.

 Day 6–7: Use the breath prayer throughout your day whenever overthinking starts.

 After 7 days, assess: Has anything shifted?
-Are you catching yourself sooner when overthinking starts?
-Do you have a tool now that actually helps?
+Are you catching yourself sooner?
+Do you have a tool that actually helps?

 Conclusion: You Don’t Have to Figure It All Out